geoschem/GCHP/docs/source/user-guide/debugging.rst

 after cloning the GCHP repository.
 Check that you did this correctly.
 Other configuration problems usually have to do with libraries.
 Check that you have libraries loaded and that they meet the requirements for GCHP.
 Also check the logs printed to the build directory, in particular :literal:`CMakeCache.txt`.
 That file lists the directories of the libraries that are used.
-Check that these paths are what your intend to use.
+Check that these paths are what you intend to use.
 Sometimes on compute clusters there can be multiple instances of the same library loaded, such as when using a spack-built library when the cluster already has a different version of the same library.
 Check the library paths carefully to look for inconsistencies.